 Project 9 was implemented with the release of v0.8.0.
 This work moved a lot of structure over, as well as actual data and some UI (dashboard, assets).
 We believe that was the hardest part.

-We are now working on deprecating the old database models (see project 11).
-As part of that move, we decided to begin the work on a new API version (v3) which supports only the new data model (and is more REST-like).
-That work was done in project 13.
+In project 13, we began work on a new API version (v3) that supports only the new data model (and is more REST-like).
 The new APIs for assets and sensor data had already been working before (at /api/dev) and had been powering what is shown in the UI since v0.8.0.

 We also implemented many CLI commands which support the new model (project 14).